Topics Map > Equity & Inclusion

 Topics Map > Discussion > Investigation and Research

 Case Study - Example

-An International Business professor prepares a case study in which conflict between two countries has escalated to the point that war was imminent.
-In a period of heightened world tensions, the pressure was strong to find a diplomatic resolution.
-Students broke into groups to provide support to an ambassador charged with resolving the conflict.
-Students have three class sessions to analyze the historical, political, and economic roots of the conflict and propose a solution.
-The professor informs the groups that they need to develop a learning plan (identifying knowledge gaps and determining how to fill them) and a work plan (identifying how they would formulate their diplomatic resolutions).
-To facilitate the process, he distributes a template of both plans that groups cause or modify to suit their own needs.
-After all of the teams have met and have completed this proposal, he asks them to evaluate the proposals of two other groups and to select the most appealing one.
-An ambassador from each of the teams that had created the top three proposals presents their group’s proposal to the class and the whole class votes on the most persuasive one.
-Upon completion of the activity, the professor finds that it enhanced the students’ understanding of the complexity of factors underlying international relations (Barkley 241-242).
+An International Business professor prepared a case study in which conflict between two countries escalated to the point that war was imminent.
+The pressure to find a diplomatic resolution was strong during a period of heightened world tensions.
+Students broke into groups to support an ambassador charged with resolving the conflict.
+Students had three class sessions to analyze the conflict's historical, political, and economic roots and propose a solution.
+The professor informed the groups that they needed to develop a learning plan (identifying knowledge gaps and determining how to fill them) and a work plan (identifying how they would formulate their diplomatic resolutions).
+To facilitate the process, he distributed a template of both plans that groups cause or modify to suit their needs.
+After all the teams had met and completed this proposal, he asked them to evaluate the proposals of two other groups and select the most appealing one.
+An ambassador from each team that had created the top three proposals presented their group’s proposal to the class, and the whole class voted on the most persuasive one.
+Upon completing the activity, the professor found that it enhanced students’ understanding of the complexity of factors underlying international relations (Barkley 241-242).

-- Response Prompt: Respond to two other groups' learning plans and work plans.
+- Response prompt: Respond to two other groups' learning and work plans.

 Hi, we are in Group 3, and below is our learning plan and work plan in response to our case study:

-This is Group 4's critique of Group 3's learning plan and work plan.
+This is Group 4's critique of Group 3's learning and work plans.